Beyond picking winners this fall, Massachusetts voters will be asked to consider something very meta: Should they change how they choose them?

 “No disrespect to the people of Maine, they’re no smarter than we are here in Massachusetts,” said Evan Falchuk, a former third-party gubernatorial candidate and chairman of the Ranked Choice Voting 2020 Committee.
 “It’s simple, it’s fair.”

 Not to everyone.
-In Maine, there has been a stream of litigation and ballot questions targeting the system, including one pushed by the state’s Republican Party to delay a law expanding ranked-choice voting to presidential elections.
+In Maine, there has been a stream of litigation and ballot questions targeting the system, including one initiative pushed this year by the state’s Republican Party — though it appears unsuccessful — to delay and repeal its expansion to presidential elections.
+A ruling in a lawsuit seeking to strike down the system could come as soon as this week.

 “Without some voter outreach and investing both time and money . . . you won’t have a system that improves much on what we already have,” said Jesse Clark, a PhD candidate at MIT who’s closely studied ranked-choice voting.